 The Rutgers congregation strives to fulfill the command of Jesus to “love your neighbor” through service and hospitality to neighbors in need; through education and advocacy around justice issues; and through financial support to mission projects of the PC (USA) and other organizations working for peace and justice.
 The Board of Deacons, the Peace and Social Justice Network, the Christian Education Committee and the Giving Network coordinate the activities listed below, but all are invited to participate.
-For more information or to volunteer, please contact Patricia Pastas, Executive Assistant to the Pastor.
+For more information or to volunteer, please contact the church administrative assistant at 212-877-8227 x201.

 The Peace and Social Justice Network conducts a number of letter writing campaigns each year, including the annual Bread for the World offering of letters.
 It also organizes community forums on pressing issues; recently, Representative Jerrold Nadler spoke on the situation in Iraq, and panel discussions were held on the crisis of AIDS in Africa and the Jubilee Campaign to eliminate third world debt.
 Members of Rutgers also march together – look for our banner in the next Pride parade or peace march.

 Rutgers is a strong advocate in the U.S Presbyterian Church for full inclusion of lesbian, gay, bisexual and transgender people in the Church.
-Rutgers is part of the More Light Churches Network, a member of Presbyterian Welcome, and a supporter of the Covenant Network.
+Rutgers is part of the More Light Churches Network, a member of PARITY, and a supporter of the Covenant Network.

 Men’s Support Group meets weekly at the church house.
 The group is open to HIV+ men and men living with AIDS, regardless of race, sexual orientation or religious affiliation.
 For additional information please contact Douglas S. Rowan, HIV/PLWA Coordinator.